No. 9 Baylor women win again at home, 84-61 over Oklahoma

+WACO, Texas (AP) — NaLyssa Smith, Moon Ursin and No. 9 Baylor are starting to get back in the groove.

-WACO, Texas (AP) — NaLyssa Smith scored 21 points, Moon Ursin had 14 points with 11 rebounds and No. 9 Baylor overwhelmed Oklahoma 84-61 on Saturday night, a week after the end of the Lady Bears’ national-best 61-game home winning streak.
+Smith scored 21 points, Ursin had a double-double with 14 points and 11 rebounds and the Lady Bears overwhelmed Oklahoma 84-61 on Saturday night, a week after the end of their national-best 61-game home winning streak when they retuned from a long pause because of COVID-19 protocols.

+“Well, I think it’s obvious,” said coach Kim Mulkey, who tested positive after the Christmas break.
+“You can’t just, at this level, roll a ball out there unless you have a lot of returning players and a lot of depth.
+Under the circumstances we don’t have that, so we have to have practice time. … We’ve got days that we’ve got to make up for three weeks that we really weren’t together.
+Each day matters, each game matters, and there’s been progress.”

+The Lady Bears (10-2, 5-1 Big 12) hadn’t played in two weeks before the 75-71 loss to Iowa State last Saturday, and their only full-team practice in that time had been the morning of that game.
+They rebounded with a 77-58 win at Oklahoma State on Wednesday night, then got back home for their 21st win in their last 22 meetings against Oklahoma.

-Baylor (10-2, 5-1 Big 12) took over the game in the second quarter by outscoring Oklahoma 25-5 to stretch a two-point lead to 22 at halftime.
+Baylor took over the game in the second quarter by outscoring Oklahoma 25-5 to stretch a two-point lead to 22 at halftime.

-DiDi Richards had a career-high 12 assists for the Lady Bears, who after their 75-71 home loss to Iowa State last Saturday rebounded with a 77-58 win at Oklahoma State on Wednesday night.

-Five players scored double figures as Baylor shot 59% (35 of 61) from the field, led by Smith even though her streak of double-double games ended at four.
-Trinity Oliver added 14 points, freshman Hanna Gusters 11 and Queen Egbo 10.
+“Where it turned for us, in the second quarter when we could not get a ball to go in the basket and kind of panicked,” Coale said.
+“Being unable to score affected our ability to defend, it was kind of in our head, you could see we kind of glazed over.”

 BIG PICTURE

-Oklahoma: The Sooners got dominated inside as expected, getting outscored 46-16 in the paint, but the Big 12’s top 3-point shooting team struggled from beyond the arc at 22.7% (5 of 22) and got outrebounded 40-14.
-They were coming off a 64-63 loss at Iowa State, which was playing its next game after the streak-busting win at the Ferrell Center.
-Robertson had 26 points and made eight 3s against the Cyclones..
+Oklahoma: The Sooners got dominated inside as expected, getting outscored 46-16 in the paint.
+But the Big 12′s top 3-point shooting team struggled from beyond the arc at 22.7% (5 of 22) .
+They had lost 64-63 in their last game against Iowa State, which was playing its next game after the streak-busting win at the Ferrell Center.

 Baylor: The Lady Bears still haven’t lost consecutive home games in 12 years, since then-No. 2 Oklahoma won 56-51 in the Ferrell Center on Jan.
 28, 2009, four days before No. 16 Texas won 58-55 there.
 That was the last time the Sooners won in Waco.